mdn/mdn/ADRs/001-use-react.md

 performance will decrease if we are not careful.
 A page that depends on both jQueryUI and on React, for example, will be slower to load than a page that depends on only one of those two libraries.
+As we transition to React, we will need to carefully measure the performance impact before we ship anything to users.

+React supports server-side rendering which can (but does not always) help with performance, and will be necessary if we want to continue to support logged-out users who have JavaScript disabled.
+Server side rendering is well supported by React and its ecosystem, but doing it will add complexity on the backend and in the build pipeline.

 ### Alternatives Considered